sarbal/BINF_tut/lessons/python_datafun.md

 print(n_factorial(0))
 print(n_factorial(1001))
 ```

-# Q1: Test yourself!
+# Q2: Test yourself!
 ### In your jupyter notebook, create new chunk for this question.
-In this chunk,
+In this chunk, write a function that prints out the first N powers of 2.
+It should take in the number of values "N" as input, and check that N is not larger than 100.

 ## Input
 ### Command line input